matn7/CS-Notes/src/main/java/mutithreading/README.md

 ***

-## Critical section & synchronization
+## A critical section & synchronization

 - Two threads sharing the items counter.
 - Both threads are reading and modifying that counter in the same time.